-My Home Community SNAP Overall Food Childhood Food
+My Home Community Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage State of Alabama Overall Food Insecurity Childhood Food Insecurity SNAP Recipients Percentage

-Recipients Insecurity Insecurity

-Percentage

-State of Alabama SNAP Overall Food Childhood Food

-Recipients Insecurity Insecurity

-Percentage

 Write a few sentences to describe these data.
 Which group has the highest level of poverty?
 Which has the lowest?
 How does your home community compare to the State of Alabama?
-Include the frequencies and percentages in your sentences.
+Include the percentages in your sentences.